A168 between Thirsk and Dishforth

 Diner 168 closed in late 2018 following the owner's retirement The site was sold in December 2018 and a Starbucks Drive Thru opened on 31 May 2019.

 Work also began on two units on unused land adjacent to the existing car park in summer 2019.
 After planning issues, this was completed in autumn 2020.
 New plans to part-demolish the unit to make the unit into a restaurant add a drive-thru lane to the rear of the unit were approved in July 2021.

 MFG commenced redevelopment works on the forecourt in January 2022, with the new filling station set to rebrand to Esso along with featuring a new canopy, larger Londis store, new high-speed pumps (including an AdBlue pump) and the installation of two new electric vehicle charging points.
-This was expected to be completed in 2022, but works have been halted as the site is one of 87 petrol stations that MFG intends to sell in 2022 under a deal with the Competition and Markets Authority.
+This was completed in May 2022 with the site expected to reopen that month but reopening was halted as MFG intend to sell the site to placate the Competition and Markets Authority.
 The site has sat empty since and it's not known who the site is now owned by.